Sorting

 buckets[(x//10**d)%10].append(x)

-L = [y for bucket in buckets for y in bucket]
+L = [b for B in buckets for b in B]

 return L